sgrif/diesel.rs-website/src/guides/relations.md

 We have currently loaded all pages for a given book by using the API provided by the `diesel::associations` module.
 This API is designed to work for parent-child relations, but not the other way around.
 Using plain SQL joins is the preferred way to resolve such relations the other way around.
 Diesel provides two kinds of joins: `INNER JOIN` and `LEFT JOIN`, where the former expects that linked elements always exist.
-The later allows to include rows with missing linked elements.
+The latter allows to include rows with missing linked elements.
 Both constructs load data by executing a single query.

 ### `INNER JOIN`